mlgig/video-pose-tsc/README.md

 classifies the extracted data using multivariate time series classification methods (MTSC).
 We chose deep learning methods FCN and Resnet for classification and 1NN-DTW as a baseline.
 MTSC methods such as MrSEQL, FCN, Resnet also support interpretation by highlighting the discriminative region.
-We further compared the results with with the highly efficient ROCKET classifier, which also works well for multivariate time series.
+We further compared the results with the highly efficient ROCKET classifier, which also works well for multivariate time series.

 ![Alt text](figs/overview.png?raw=true)